 How does a pump work?

 Most infusion sets use a needle (about the size of an insulin syringe needle) to insert a small, flexible plastic tube into the layer of fat just under the skin, usually on the abdomen, buttocks, or hip.
 The needle is then removed and the infusion set is taped securely in place.
-A new infusion set is inserted every 2 to 4 days, depending on individual usage.
-Many infusion sets feature a "quick disconnect" mechanism that allows the user to temporarily unhook the pump and tubing for situations like bathing, contact sports, and intimacy.
+A new infusion set is inserted every 2 to 3 days, depending on individual usage.
+Most Infusion sets feature a "disconnect" mechanism that allows the user to temporarily unhook the pump and tubing for situations like bathing, contact sports, and intimacy.
 One type of insulin pump, called a "patch pump," is placed directly on the skin, so there is no tube other than the infusion set.
 Patch pumps, as well as some traditional pumps, are programmed using a remote control.

 Today's pumps have built-in dosage calculators to aid in calculating bolus doses.
-All insulin pumps run multiple safety checks every second and have sensitive alarm systems.
+All insulin pumps run multiple safety checks and have sensitive alarm systems.
 Insulin delivery is not usually affected by electro-magnetic fields, pressure changes, temperature extremes or physical impact (although the insulin contained in the pump can be harmed by extreme conditions).
 Because the pumps "lock up" and alarm in the event of any internal problem, there is virtually no chance of accidental insulin delivery.